loderer/jfx4matlab/doc/StyleGui/StyleGui.md

 # Change the style of the gui
 The jfx4matlab-package is based on javaFX.
 JavaFX allows customizing scenes by applying css-files.
 This section tries to give an insight on how you can do this.

 The example below is based on the [Hello World application](../../samples/HelloWorld).
-In the following we change the shape and color of the button.
+In the following, we change the shape and color of the button.

 ## Create a css-file
 At first, we have to create an appropriate css-file.